kaihendry/dabase.com/content/blog/private-subnets.md

 <img src="https://s.natalian.org/2022-03-29/three-tier-data.png">

-The assumption with this architecture and specifically its data layer, is that it required network isolation.
+The assumption with this architecture and specifically its data layer, is that data required network isolation in a private subnet.
 Why?
 Because **historically SQL databases have simple clear text communication protocols**.

 In my experience Apps were never consistently in a Private or Public subnet.

-To meet security shortcomings in the data layer with legacy SQL server protocols, the databases living in a private non-Internet addressable network zone, to limit data breach risks.
+To meet security shortcomings in the data layer with legacy SQL server protocols, databases by best practice were deployed in private non-Internet addressable network zone, to limit data breach risks.

 # Enter serverless